 As further described in Note 4 below, on March 10, 2011, the Company entered a Paid-Up Oil and Gas Lease (Sky Ranch O&G Lease) and a Surface Use and Damage Agreement that have been assigned to various other oil and gas companies as a result of acquisitions.
-Six wells have been drilled within the Company's mineral interest and placed into service (four new wells beginning in fiscal 2021) and are producing oil and gas and accruing royalties to the Company.
-During the years ended August 31, 2022, and 2021, the Company received \$0.5 million and \$0.3 million, in royalties attributable to these wells.
-The Company classifies income from lease and royalty payments as Other income in the consolidated statements of operations and comprehensive income as the Company does not consider these arrangements to be an operating business activity.
+Six wells have been drilled within the Company's mineral interest and placed into service and are producing oil and gas and accruing royalties to the Company.
+During the years ended August 31, 2023, and 2022, the Company received \$0.3 million and \$0.5 million, in royalties attributable to these wells.
+The Company classifies income from lease and royalty payments as Other income in the consolidated statements of income as the Company does not consider these arrangements to be an operating business activity.
 Oil and gas operations, although material in certain years, are deemed a passive activity as the Chief Operating Decision Maker (CODM) does not actively allocate resources to these projects; therefore, this is not classified as a reportable segment.